Josh-Hiz/SGBCourses/README.md

 - Slide 27
 - Slide 48
 - Challenge 10, 11, and 15 is completely botched because of this, slide 25 seems like a simple fix

-### Quiz answers
-- Must update slide 21 quiz answers as for some reason edstem literally wont recognize the answers

 ### Current goals:
 - Finish chapter 1 in whatever state it may be in